 Remember, “unbreakable glassware” isn’t truly unbreakable like many high-end plastic glasses.
 But, certain types of real glassware like tempered glass, annealed glassware, titanium-infused crystal — and the new silicone-covered styles — are far tougher and more impact-proof than standard glassware.

 If you want more info on proven glassware brands, head over to our review of the best drinking glasses.
-You’ll recognize a few names covered above, plus find colorful, decorative, and specialty glassware.
+You’ll recognize a few names covered above, plus you’ll find more options for colorful, decorative, and specialty glassware.

 I like the minimalist shape of the Schott Zwiesel, but how does it compare to the Picardie Duralex if dropped on a wooden floor?